LaboratoireMecaniqueLille/Ximea/README.md

 Ximea
 =====

-Scripts to display and save images from a ximea camera
+Scripts to display and save images from a ximea camera.